wdurairaj/python-hpedockerplugin/docs/design_3par_volume_fencing.md

       // clean the LUN entries on 3PAR Array forcefully for node_id
       // which already has this volume mounted
       # Please note: there is no direct way to forcefully remove the
-      # LUN from the 3PAR Array.
+      # LUN from the 3PAR Array via REST.
 We might need to use
       # CLI call : removevlun -f <volume> <nsp> <lun_id> kind of
       #            operation via SSH.